mirror/vbox/src/VBox/ValidationKit/utils/TestExecServ/vboxtxs-readme.txt

 Linux Installation
 ------------------

 1.   cd /root
 2.   scp/download VBoxValidationKit*.zip there.
 3.   unzip VBoxValidationKit*.zip
 4.   chmod -R u+w,a+x /opt/validationkit/
 5.   cd /etc/init.d/
 6a.  init.rc: Link up the right init script (see connection type above):
        nat)   ln -s ../../opt/validationkit/linux/vboxtxs-nat ./vboxtxs
        other) ln -s ../../opt/validationkit/linux/vboxtxs     ./vboxtxs 6b.  systemd: Link/copy up the vboxtxs.system to [/usr]/lib/systemd/.
 7a.  init.rc: Add vboxtxs to runlevels 2, 3, 5 and any other that makes sense
      on the distro.
 There is usually some command for doing this...
-7b: systemd: Enable the vboxtxs service.
+7b.  systemd: Enable the vboxtxs service.
-8. Check the cdrom location in vboxtxs and fix it so it's correct, make sure to update in svn as well.
+8a.  check the CD-ROM location (--cdrom <path>) in vboxtxs and fix it so it's correct, make sure
+     to update in svn as well.
+8a.  optional: If no suitable CD-ROM location is available on the guest yet, do a:
+    mkdir -p /media/cdrom; vi /etc/fstab
+     and enter this in /etc/fstab:
+    /dev/sr0<tab>/media/cdrom<tab>udf,iso9660<tab>user,noauto,exec,utf8<tab>0<tab>0
 9.   reboot / done.

 OS/2 Installation